Advocates seek to end state's "island of prohibition" status

 New Hampshire continues to lag behind other New England states on cannabis policy, but the tide of public opinion has turned strongly in favor of reform.
 Now that the “Live Free or Die” state is surrounded by jurisdictions where cannabis is legal for adults, the arguments for maintaining prohibition become weaker each day.

 The legalization effort did make significant progress in 2020 before the legislative session was brought to a premature end in light of COVID-19.
-Since the Senate and governor had made it clear that they were not ready to support legalizing and regulating cannabis sales, advocates decided to focus on supporting HB 1648, a bill that would have simply legalized possession and limited home cultivation for adults 21 and older — similar to Vermont’s legalization law.
-The House passed HB 1648 in a 236-112 vote on February 20 (you can read a summary of the bill here).
-Unfortunately, Senate leaders used COVID-19 as an excuse to avoid voting on the bill.
+Advocates focused on supporting HB 1648, a bill that would have simply legalized possession and limited home cultivation for adults 21 and older.
+The House passed HB 1648 in a 236-112 vote, but unfortunately, Senate leaders used COVID-19 as an excuse to avoid voting on the bill.

-On May 2, 2019, for the first time since 2012, the Senate approved a bill that would allow home cultivation of cannabis by registered patients and caregivers.
-In a 14-10 vote, the Senate passed HB 364, which would have allowed possession of three mature plants, three immature plants, and 12 seedlings for each patient.
-The House had already passed the bill in a voice vote on March 7, 2019.
+Unfortunately, the Senate has historically been much less supportive than the House.
+In 2019, for the first time since 2012, the Senate approved a similar bill that would have allowed home cultivation of cannabis by registered patients and caregivers.
+In a 14-10 vote, the Senate passed HB 364; the House had already passed the bill in a voice vote.

-Unfortunately, Gov. Chris Sununu vetoed the bill on August 2, 2019.
-The House voted to override the governor’s veto on September 18 in a 259-120 vote, but the effort fell short by three votes in the Senate on the following day.
+Sadly, Gov. Chris Sununu vetoed HB 364 on August 2, 2019.
+The House voted to override the governor’s veto on September 18, 2019 in a 259-120 vote, but the effort fell short by three votes in the Senate on the following day.
 An identical bill, SB 420, passed the Senate in February 2020 in a voice vote, but the House suspended its work in light of COVID-19, and the bill did not receive a hearing or a vote.

 New Hampshire’s therapeutic cannabis program was created on July 23, 2013, when then-Gov. Maggie Hassan signed a bill allowing seriously ill New Hampshire residents to use cannabis for medical purposes.